skyssolutions/lynxchan/src/be/Readme.md

 * `inactivityThreshold`(Number): amount of days an user must be inactive so he and his boards will be marked as inactive.
 * `mediaPageSize`(Number): amount of files to be displayed at once on the media management page.
 Defaults to 100.
 * `messageLength`(Number): character limit for posted messages.
 Defaults to 4096.
 * `ffmpegGifs`(Boolean): indicates if ffmpeg should be used to generate animated gif thumbnails.
-It yields lower quality thumbnails but they are smaller and are processed much faster
+It yields lower quality thumbnails but they are smaller and are processed much faster.
+* `spamIpsSource`: complete url to be used to fetch spammer's ips.
+It has to be able to be processed by the `unzip` command and contain the ips in plain text separated by commas.
+Defaults to `https://www.stopforumspam.com/downloads/bannedips.zip`.
+The ip list is downloaded every midnight UTC or if the file `spamData` can't be found on the `src/be` directory.
+* `allowSpamBypass`(Boolean): indicates if people caught in the spam list are allowed to use the block bypass, given the block bypass is not disabled.

 `db.json`: contains database connection information.
 * `address`: address of the database.